 Kristina Rogers (Treasurer) currently works as a financial analyst for a major multinational technology company.
 Kristina has performed with numerous theatres around the valley, including Class 6 (Matt & Ben, Goodnight Desdemona, Good Morning Juliet), iTheatre Collaborative (Gruesome Playground Injuries, Indivisible), Desert Rose (As You Like It, Rozencrantz & Guildenstern Are Dead), Desert Stages (Cat on a Hot Tin Roof, The Turn of the Screw, A Man of No Importance), Mesa Encore Theatre (Noises Off), and Theater Works (Speed-The-Plow).
 Kristina holds a BA in Theatre, an MBA from Arizona State University, and has also studied at the Guanghua School of Management, Toulousse Business School, and Vienna University of Economics and Business.

 - President: Lindsey Gardner-Penner

 - Vice-President: Natalie Andrews

 - Secretary: Jaime Fox

 - Members-at-Large: Elizabeth Brownlee-Blair, Hira Ismail, Sally Jesse, Daniela Talarico

 - Co-founding Producing Artistic Director Emeritus: Tracy Liz Miller

-- Web Administration: Natalie Andrews, Elizabeth Brownlee-Blair, David Dickinson, Jaime Fox
+- Web Administration: Natalie Andrews, Elizabeth Brownlee-Blair, David Dickinson, Brenda Jean Foley, Jaime Fox